tensor-compiler/tensor-compiler.github.io/documentation-master/docs/index.md

-**[TACO](http://tensor-compiler.org)** is a compiler that takes expressions and compiles it to code.
-This makes it possible to find efficiently runnable code for computations of linear and tensor operations.
-Getting started with TACO is ***extremely easy*** as well.

-It is built with the ease and simplicity that any person of any background can get up.
-This documentation serves to take users from the beginning stages to advanced in regards to using all things TACO.

-The sidebar to the left will help you navigate your way around the documentation area of TACO.
+**[taco](http://tensor-compiler.org)** is a library for compiling dense and sparse linear and tensor algebra expressions.
+The expressions can range from simple kernels like SpMV to more complex kernels like MTTKRP, where the operands can be dense, sparse, or a mix of dense and sparse. taco automatically generates efficient compute kernels (loops) to evaluate these expressions.

+The sidebar to the left links to documentation for the taco C++ library as well as some examples demonstrating how taco can be used in real-world applications.

-## System Requirements
+# System Requirements

-* CMake 2.8.3
+* A C compiler that supports C99 and OpenMP (if parallelism is desired), such as GCC or Clang

-## Getting help
+# Getting Help

-If you have any question or contribution, do not shoot us an email via **tensor-compiler@lists.csail.mit.edu**.
+Questions and bug reports can be submitted [here](https://github.com/tensor-compiler/taco/issues).